-MCTE-105 Technical Mathematics for Machining and Computer Aided Design Technologies 3 Credits
+MCTE-105 Technical Mathematics for Machining and Computer Aided Design Technologies vectors.

 This course covers mathematical applications of specific technical programs.
-Students will be able to apply principles of plane and angular geometry, congruent and similar figures, circles, right-triangle trigonometry, trigonometric functions, and vectors.
+Students will be able to apply principles of plane and angular geometry, congruent and similar figures, circles, right-triangle trigonometry, trigonometric functions, and